White Lined Sphinx Moth Pupae -- Hyles lineata

-A lovely hummingbird moth, common throughout the lower 48 states and the Pacific Northwest.
-Typically seen at dusk nectaring on various flowers, we also see these flying during the day throughout the Columbia Basin.
+White Lined Sphinx are lovely hummingbird moths, common throughout the lower 48 states and the Pacific Northwest.
+Typically active at dusk nectaring on various flowers, we also see these flying during the day throughout the Columbia Basin.
 When they hold still long enough, the distinctive pink coloring on their hindwings is gorgeous.
 (It's pretty as a fast-moving blur, too.)

 - You will receive one live White Lined Sphinx pupae (add more by changing the quantity in shopping cart.
 Bulk packs of 10 also available)

-Pupae will be verified live and healthy before shipment.
-(They can be kind of wiggly)
+- Pupae will be verified live and healthy before shipment.

 General Directions.
 AFTER overwintering as per the overwintering blog post.
 These are pretty easy to hatch and release, but some details are helpful: